-Costa Hawkins allow landlords to raise the rent on an otherwise rent controlled unit to market rate when the “last original occupant” no longer live in the unit.
 In San Francisco, to raise the rent legally, a landlord must file a “Petition for a Determination Pursuant to the Section 6.14 and/or Costa-Hawkins Rental Housing Act” with the San Francisco Rent Board.
-A judge will hear evidence presented by the landlord and the tenant, and issue a ruling on whether the current tenants are entitled to continued rent control.
+A judge will hear evidence presented by the landlord and the tenant and issue a ruling on whether the current tenants are entitled to continued rent control.

 Original occupant(s) means one or more individuals who took possession of a unit with the express consent of the landlord at the time that the base rent for the unit was first established with respect to the vacant unit.
 The original occupant doesn’t have to be named on the lease but must be able to show they moved in at the same time as the named person on the lease.
 A “Subsequent occupant” means an individual who became an occupant of a rental unit while the rental unit was occupied by at least one original occupant.

 If you’re a tenant who’s received notice of this type of petition, it’s not a lost cause.
 Depending on your relationship with the landlord, the length of your tenancy, and other factors, you may still have a right to rent control.
 A tenant’s attorney can advise you on the validity of the landlord’s petition, and possibly represent you at the Rent Board.